-Since beginning his career in the early ’60s, Phil Ramone (1/5/34 – 3/30/13) worked behind the scenes on some of the biggest-selling records of the past five decades.
+Beginning in the early ’60s, Phil Ramone worked behind the scenes on some of the biggest-selling records of the next five decades.
 He started by engineering sessions at the New York recording studio he founded.
-By the ’70s he was producing artists like Paul Simon and Billy Joel, adding layers of lush strings and horns and a sharp, clean style that has distinguished his work.
+By the ’70s, Ramone (Jan.
+5, 1934 – March, 30, 2013) was producing artists like Paul Simon and Billy Joel, adding layers of lush strings and horns and a sharp, clean style that has distinguished his work.
 During his 40-plus years in the business, he racked up nearly three dozen Grammy nominations, winning 14 of them, including a special award for his technical contributions.
-Our list of the Top 10 Phil Ramone Rock Albums includes records he engineered, produced and ultimately shaped.
+Our list of the Top 10 Phil Ramone Rock Albums includes records he engineered, produced and ultimately shaped …

 Before he joined the E Street Band in the mid '80s, Nils Lofgren had a pretty good solo career going, recording a dozen albums since the '70s.
-Before that, he led Grin, a quietly rocking power trio that released four albums before calling it quits in 1973.
-Ramone engineered their self-titled debut (and their best) album.
+Grin was a quietly rocking, Lofgren-led power trio that released four albums before calling it quits in 1973.
+Phil Ramone engineered their self-titled (and best) debut album.

 After their split in 1970, Paul Simon and Art Garfunkel had a few fleeting reunions on record and on stage.
 But their monumental free benefit concert in NYC's Central Park on Sept.
 19, 1981, was the first major public concert appearance since their breakup.
-The double album, released the following year, contained 21 songs, most of them Simon and Garfunkel classics.
-Ramone co-produced the record with Simon and the duo's longtime producer Roy Halee.
+This double album, released the following year, contained 21 songs, most of them Simon and Garfunkel classics.
+Phil Ramone co-produced the record with Simon, and the duo's longtime producer Roy Halee.

 'Before the Flood' (1974)

-Dylan took his old backing band -- big enough now to receive co-billing -- on the road with him for a 1974 tour, which was part Dylan showcase, part Band showcase, and part nightly exorcising of the joint demons they had picked up over the past half-decade or so.
-This double album, on which Ramone served as recording engineer, gathers nearly two dozen songs from three separate performances.
+Bob Dylan took his old backing band -- big enough now to receive co-billing -- on the road with him for a 1974 tour.
+'Before the Flood' became part Dylan showcase, part Band showcase, and part nightly exorcising of the joint demons they had picked up over the past half-decade or so.
+This double album, on which Phil Ramone served as recording engineer, gathers nearly two dozen songs from three separate performances.

 The Band were at the peak of their popularity when they recorded their double live album 'Rock of Ages' during the last couple of days of 1971.
-New Orleans great Allen Toussaint arranged the stellar horns; Ramone helped engineer and record the album.
-Ramone would also engineer another live Band album two years later, 'Before the Flood,' culled from their tour with Bob Dylan (No. 8 of our Top 10 Phil Ramone Rock Albums).
+New Orleans great Allen Toussaint arranged the stellar horns; Phil Ramone helped engineer and record the album.
+Ramone then returned two years later for 'Before the Flood,' featuring the Band and Dylan (No. 8 of our Top 10 Phil Ramone Rock Albums).

 'So Beautiful or So What' (2011)

-One of Ramone's most recent albums as producer is also one of his best, a classic-sounding record by his old friend Simon (see Nos.
+One of Phil Ramone's late-period albums as producer is also one of his best, a classic-sounding record by his old friend Paul Simon (see Nos.
 9 and 1 on our list of the Top 10 Phil Ramone Rock Albums).
 Simon checks in with his best set of songs in years, and Ramone's tasteful production puts the singer-songwriter at the center of the music.
 Ramone's wonderful grace notes help guide it along.